minimuutti/minimuutti.github.io/en/info/index.md

 New and recently updated posts:

+* 23.7.2016 New activation post; High roller's alternatives
 * 16.7.2016 New photos added in category; Summer
-* * 16.7.2016 New photos added in category; Pictures of Miki
+* 16.7.2016 New photos added in category; Pictures of Miki
 * 26.6.2016 New activation post; High roller
 * 6.6.2016 Updated activation post; Empty paper rolls
 * 29.5.2016 Updated activation post; Hiding the treats in a tree